 Students who are not registered by the first day of classes will have to make an appointment with their Advisor to register.

-If the Advisor is unavailable, the Department Chair should process the registration.
-Students will not be allowed to register for classes after the first day of class
+If an Advisor is unavailable, the Department Chair should process the registration.
+If the Department Chair is unavailable, the student should see the Retention Director in the Student Success Center.
+Students will not be allowed to register for classes after the first day of class.